When is Doctor Who season 12 on TV? What's going to happen? Who's in the cast?

 More Daleks?
 The Judoon return?
 A Cyberman attack?
 And what about the cast?
 Here’s everything you need to know about the upcoming Doctor Who series ahead of its 2020 return

-Jodie Whittaker and her Doctor Who team have wrapped on filming for the new series, the editing is done, the show is ready… and today is the day!
-It’s a New Year and it’s finally Doctor Who Day!
+Jodie Whittaker and her Doctor Who team have wrapped on filming for the new series, the editing is done, the at last… the series is underway!

-At 6.55pm on New Year’s Day in the UK on BBC One the Doctor will return – but as ever there are many questions that need to be answered.
+At 6.55pm on New Year’s Day in the UK on BBC One the Doctor returned – and as ever there are many questions that need to be answered.
 It’s called Doctor WHO after all!

 So what will the Doctor get up to?
 Who is she travelling with, and what kind of baddies might she be facing?
 Are the Cybermen the only classic foes, or will the Daleks be back in action as well?